DavidManolitsas/itunes-ms/README.md

 # iTunes Microservice

-A microservice & Spring Boot 2 application to queries the iTunes API to retrieve data.
+A microservice & Spring Boot 2 application to query the iTunes API to retrieve data.

 ## Build Project